Food Manager Certification

 - Michigan State University Extension (call 888-678-3464)

-Additional Allergen Training Required for Certified Food Service Managers starting January 17, 2017 through January 17, 2020
+Additional Allergen Training Required for Certified Food Service Managers required to be met by January 17, 2017.

 - National Restaurant Association On-line Allergen Training Course

 - Free for MRA members; $10 for all others.